nwnichols02/coding-test-webdev-1/README.md

 The test is intentionally designed with a lot of latitude for personal choices.
 You are being given only broad requirements so that you can show your coding style and design aesthetic.

-There is also an analysis section to the test at the bottom.
+There is also an analysis exercise at the bottom that forms a second part to the coding test.

 ## Getting Started